 How is a billboard’s exposure determined?
-Each billboard location is audited by Geopath, formerly called the Traffic Audit Bureau for Media Measurement Inc. Geopath is a nonprofit organization governed by a board comprised of advertisers, agencies and media companies.
+Each billboard location is audited by Geopath, formerly called the Traffic Audit Bureau for Media Measurement Inc. Geopath is a nonprofit organization governed by a board of advertisers, agencies and media companies.
 By auditing billboard locations, Geopath determines the value (and thus, the cost) of a billboard based on how well and how frequently it’s viewed.

 Geopath audits the circulation of a billboard, which it defines as the volume of traffic that passes by it.
 Geopath collects information from local transportation authorities, then converts the data into an estimate of how many people pass a billboard.